x10sv/pml/README.md

 ### 0.1.13

 - Updated dependency requirement for `tar` to `">=4.4.2"` in order to fix potential security issue described [here](https://nvd.nist.gov/vuln/detail/CVE-2018-20834).
+- Updated dependency requirement for `lodash` to `4.17.14` from to `4.17.11` to address a potential security issue.
+- Updated dependency requirement for `diff` to `3.5.0` to address a potential security issue.

 ---